somewhatalex/Emblitz/README.md

 # Emblitz
 Real-time strategy game that's playable online in a browser.
-We now have a name! 😎
+Very simple to set up.

 You need to set up a postgresql server and create the `.env` file for the project yourself:
 Host should be `127.0.0.1` if testing locally.